Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Performance Analysis

 \subsubsection{Performance on Commodity Hardware}

-We now provide details regarding the evaluation on the signer and verifier sides using a commodity hardware.
+We now outline the evaluation of signer and verifier sides using the commodity hardware.

-\underline{\em Hardware and Software Configuration:} We fully implemented \hases~schemes at the signer and verifier sides, on the commodity hardware based on the following configurations:

-\begin{enumerate}[ -] \item {\em Hardware:} A desktop equipped with an Intel i9-9900K @ 3.6 GHz processor and 64 GB of RAM. \item {\em Software:} Our implementation is based on OpenSSL\footnote{\url{https://github.com/openssl/openssl}} and Intel SGX SSL\footnote{\url{https://github.com/intel/intel-sgx-ssl}} open-source software libraries. \item {\em Input:} We benchmark schemes based on a dataset\footnote{\url{https://ieee-dataport.org/documents/mechanocardiograms-ecg-reference}} that contains samples extracted from an accelerometer and gyroscope sensors, along with ECG samples extracted from a two lead electrocardiogram signal.
-It was collected from 29 volunteers in order to simulate a DT-enabled health monitoring application, wherein volunteers need to securely offload their information to a remote server for disease detection purposes.
-The average message size is 32 bytes.
-The only extra overhead of larger messages would be its hash compression. \end{enumerate}
+\underline{\em Hardware and Software Configuration:} \hases~schemes were fully implemented on the signer and verifier sides using commodity hardware.
+We used a desktop with an Intel i9-9900K@3.6 GHz processor and 64 GB of RAM.
+Our approach is based on OpenSSL\footnote{\url{https://github.com/openssl/openssl}} and Intel SGX SSL\footnote{\url{https://github.com/intel/intel-sgx-ssl}} open-source libraries.
+The benchmarking schemes utilized a dataset\footnote{\url{https://ieee-dataport.org/documents/mechanocardiograms-ecg-reference}} with samples from accelerometers, gyroscopes, and ECG samples collected from 29 volunteers, simulating a DT-enabled health monitoring application.
+This involves secure offloading of data to a cloud for disease detection.
+The average message size is 32 bytes, with minimal extra overhead for larger messages (due to hash compression).

 \underline{\em Performance Analysis:} Table \ref{tab:hysas-commodity} illustrates the overall performance of \hases~schemes and their counterparts at the signer and verifier sides.
 We present the main takeaways as follows: